About

 The effectiveness of ships to comply with the discharge requirements of MARPOL depends largely upon the availability of adequate port reception facilities, especially within special areas.
 MARPOL obliges Governments to ensure the provision of adequate reception facilities at ports and terminals for the reception of garbage without causing undue delay to ships, and according to the needs of the ships using them.

-An overview of the revised MARPOL Annex V discharge provisions can be accessed here.
+An overview of the revised MARPOL Annex V discharge provisions can be accessed here. and link.
 Exceptions with respect to the safety of a ship and those on board and accidental loss are contained in regulation 7 of Annex V.

 Solid bulk cargoes shall be classified and declared by the shipper as to whether or not they are harmful to the marine environment, in accordance with the criteria set out in paragraph 3.2 of the 2012 Guidelines for the Implementation of MARPOL Annex V.